lcshjMEzOXAfzNFzdutNOmJspSkXRLRmgpxrcC1/OPSEC-Suite/README.md

 ## License

-MIT License — See individual module files for details.
+Apache License 2.0 — See individual module files for details.